Mtze/virntup/docs/analysis.md

 # Analysis

 ## Requirement Elicitation
-During Requirements Elicitation we try to formalize the desired system as precise as possible.
-The Analysis should act as guide during system design and can later be used to assess if the system which was build actually implements the requirements.
+During requirements elicitation we try to formalize the desired system as precise as possible.
+The analysis should act as guide during system design and can later be used to assess if the system which was built actually implements the requirements.
 As this project is fairly open, the requirements are not very strict.
 However, we tried to fix some corner-stones.

 ### Proposed System

 During this project, we will implement a framework that is intended to simplify network measurements in large scale scenarios.
-The framework should offer the functionality to define an arbitrary topology in a structured way, that can be instantiated on a P4 capable switch.
+The framework should offer the functionality to define an arbitrary topology in a structured way, that can be instantiated on a P4 capable switch (P4 Target).
+Using virnutp a researcher should be able to connect multiple hosts to the P4 capabale switch which can be used to ingest/receive traffic.

 ### Functional Requirements
-- The system can instantiate multiple virtual routers on one physical P4 device.
+- The system can instantiate multiple virtual routers on a P4 capable switch.
 - Each virtual router can be configured individually, including
-   - the number of ports and corresponding Address spaces
+   - the number of ports and corresponding address spaces
    - the links to other virtual router or hosts
-- A mapping from logical ports on a virtual router to physical port on the P4 device can be defined.
+- A mapping from logical ports on a virtual router to physical ports on the P4 device can be defined.
 - A topology can be configured by the user.
-A Topology includes optional definition of network ranges.
-- The system allows to generate Topologies based on predefined structures e.g.
+- The system allows to generate topologies based on predefined structures e.g.
-   - Tree with one router and two hosts
+   - tree with one router and two hosts.
-   - Tree with two routers connected to each other and one host connected to each router.
+   - tree with two routers connected to each other and one host connected to each router.
-   - A balanced tree 3 layers deep, each router is connected to three router below.
-Each edge router is then connected to two hosts.
+   - a balanced tree - 3 layers deep. each router is connected to 3 routers below.
+Each edge-router is then connected to 2 hosts.
-   - A n-hop chain of virtual routers with one host on each end
+   - a n-hop chain of virtual routers with one host on each end.
 - Both IPv4 and IPv6 have to be supported.
 - The system implements static routing.
 The system creates routing tables derived from the topology information.
 - The following metrics will be measured with the system using load generators on the connected hosts.